 Will this ever end?
 Yes.
-As a matter of fact, the job is slated to conclude in early September 2013.
-This includes restoration.
+As a matter of fact, the water main job is slated to conclude in early January 2014.
+Restoration will be follow in mid April 2014.
 We always hesitate to promise specific dates, since we are at the mercy of other factors like weather and emergencies elsewhere in town.